ericniebler/stl2/ext/variable_concepts/variable_concepts.md

 ### Leave Function-Style Intact

 There is nothing wrong *per se* with leaving the concepts as function-style.
 The Ranges TS is based on the Concepts TS as published, which supports the syntax.

-This option comes with a few lasting costs.
-At every use of every concept defined in the Ranges TS, the user will have to append a semantically meaningless set of empty parenthesis, a small cost, surely, but one that adds up over time to a significant amount of syntactic noise.

-Additionally, should the committee ever decide to drop function-style concepts, the Ranges TS would be left behind.
-Compiler implementors would need to carry forward support for a language feature that (possibly) never made it into the International Standard until such time as the Ranges TS as published could be phased out.
-This situation is best avoided.
+Giving up function-style concepts forces us to come up with unique names for semantically similar things, including the admittedly awful `IndirectUnaryInvocable` and friends.

+This option comes with a few lasting costs, already discussed above.
+We feel the costs of sticking with function-style concepts outweigh the benefits of being able to "overload" concept names.

 # Implementation Experience